CScharer/full-stack-qa/README.md

 **Why one-time setup?**
 Git hooks live in `.git/hooks/` which isn't tracked by Git (for security).
 The post-checkout hook maintains everything automatically after the initial install, but it needs to be created first.

-**⚠️ IMPORTANT**: The pre-commit hook will automatically run `format-code.sh` before each commit, ensuring:
+**⚠️ IMPORTANT**: The pre-commit hook will automatically format code before each commit, and the pre-push hook will compile and validate, ensuring:
-- Code is formatted (Prettier + Google Java Format)
+- Code is formatted (Prettier + Google Java Format) - on commit
-- Unused/duplicate imports are removed (Spotless)
+- Unused/duplicate imports are removed (Spotless) - on commit
+- Code compiles successfully - on push
-- Code quality is verified (Checkstyle, PMD)
+- Code quality is verified (Checkstyle, PMD) - on push
 - Auto-fixed files are staged automatically

 **Manual Installation (if needed):**